 The Executive Committee of the Board of Directors includes the President, the First Vice-President, the Second Vice-President, the Secretary, the Treasurer and the Immediate Past President.
 The Executive Committee acts on behalf of the Board of Directors and directs the affairs of the Association between meetings of the Board of Directors only on emergency matters that cannot await a meeting of the Board of Directors.
 All actions taken by the Executive Committee shall be reported to the Board of Directors at its next meeting for ratification.

 Section 6.1 CONFERENCE PLANNING COMMITTEE

 There shall be a Conference Planning Committee responsible for recommending to the Board of Directors the time, place and facility for each annual meeting and conference, for planning the program and making arrangements for the annual conference subject to the approval of the Board of Directors.
-The members of such committee and its chairperson shall be appointed by the Board of Directors, and at least one member of the committee shall be affiliated with the host agency and may be designated by such agency.
-The committee may receive bids for holding such conferences from members, shall investigate places and facilities to be considered and shall report to the members and make its recommendation for the time, place and facility for the annual meeting and conference no later than two (2) years prior to the time for such meeting and conference.
+The members of such committee and its Chairperson shall be appointed by the Board of Directors, and at least one member of the committee shall be affiliated with the host agency and may be designated by such agency.
+The committee will request bids for holding such conferences and will make its recommendation for the time place and facility for the annual meeting and conference.
 In planning for the annual meeting and conference, the committee shall not consider any facility that does not fully comply with the purposes of the Association.

 Section 6.2 NOMINATING COMMITTEE

-There shall be a Nominating Committee which shall be composed of representative member agencies as follows:
+There shall be a Nominating Committee, comprised of representative member agencies as follows: